Our caravan trip continues, travelling over the Austrian and Italian Alps, and heading down to the Italian coast.

 after you've seen the main sights, head off to the back streets

 Venice is very busy and expensive - if you eat in a restaurant there.
 However, after seeing the main sights, head off to the back streets.
 You can find some great pizza places where you can pick up some slices to eat on the go, plus there are also a few supermarkets around.

 I love the faded charm of the Venetian back streets.

-It’s amazing to think that we travelled all the way with our caravan from the ancient medieval town of Shrewsbury in the UK to the ancient medieval city of Venice in Italy.
+It's amazing that we travelled with our caravan from the ancient medieval town of Shrewsbury in the UK to the ancient medieval city of Venice in Italy.